marti0001/M_Olszewski-projects-portfolio/House Prices/README.md

 # House Prices

 ##Project Description

-This project was created for the Kaggle competition focused on predicting house prices based on various property features.
-The primary goal was to develop machine learning models to estimate house prices accurately.
-The project includes data preprocessing, baseline modeling, and training advanced regression models using K-Fold cross-validation.
+The goal of this project was to tackle the Kaggle competition House Prices: Advanced Regression Techniques, which focuses on predicting house prices based on given data.
+The project involved data analysis, preparation, advanced data processing pipelines, and the application and optimization of various regression models.

 ## Project Features

+Project Features
 1. Task Analysis
-- Detailed exploration of the problem and dataset provided by Kaggle.
+- Detailed examination of the competition's objective and understanding the key features of the dataset.
-- Identification of the target variable (SalePrice) and feature engineering opportunities.
+- Exploration of the data structure, input variables, and target variable.
 2. Data Preparation
-- Handling Missing Data:
+- Handling missing values:
-	- Filling missing values using techniques like median or mode.
+	- For categorical variables: None.
-- Feature Transformation:
+- Data transformation:
-	- Encoding categorical variables using One-Hot Encoding.
+	- Categorical variables were encoded using One-Hot Encoding.
-- Standardizing numerical variables to ensure proper scaling for regression models.
+	- Numerical variables were standardized.
+- Ensured proper data splitting into training and validation sets.
+3. Pipeline Construction
+- Created data processing pipelines:
+	- Pipeline for numerical features:
+		- Standardization.
+	- Pipeline for categorical features:
+		- One-Hot Encoding.
+- Integrated pipelines with models to automate the processing and training workflow.

-3. Baseline Model
+4. Model Building
+- Trained regression models:
-- A DummyRegressor was used as a baseline model to establish a reference for performance comparison with more advanced models.
+	- LinearRegression as a baseline model.
+	- Models with hyperparameter tuning:
+		- GridSearchCV: Ridge, RandomForestRegressor, XGBRegressor, GradientBoostingRegressor, LGBMRegressor, CatBoostRegressor.
+		- RandomizedSearchCV: RandomForestRegressor, XGBRegressor, GradientBoostingRegressor, LGBMRegressor, CatBoostRegressor.

-4. Advanced Models
+5. Advanced Ensemble Models
-Implementation of multiple regression algorithms with K-Fold Cross-Validation:
-- DecisionTreeRegressor
-- RandomForestRegressor
-- ExtraTreesRegressor
-- GradientBoostingRegressor
-- XGBRegressor
+- VotingRegressor: Combined predictions from multiple models using averaged outputs.
+- StackingRegressor: Leveraged base models with predictions aggregated through a meta-model.

+Technologies and Tools
+Programming Language: Python 3.8+
+Libraries:
+Pandas, NumPy (data manipulation)
+Scikit-learn (pipeline, GridSearchCV, RandomizedSearchCV, ensemble models) XGBoost, LightGBM, CatBoost (advanced boosting algorithms) Matplotlib, Seaborn (data visualization)